hil-se/fds/README.md

 **Textbook**: We will be using [Pang-Ning Tan's "Introduction to Data Mining (Second Edition)" (ISBN-13: 978-0133128901)](https://www-users.cs.umn.edu/~kumar001/dmbook/index.php) throughout the course.

-**Grading**: Evaluation will be based on the following distribution: 50% assignments, 15% midterm, 20% final, 10% participation, 5% reading quizzes.
+**Grading**: Evaluation will be based on the following distribution: 60% assignments, 40% project.

-**Time management**: This is a 12-unit course, and it is our intention to manage it so that you spend close to 12 hours a week on the course, on average.
-In general, 4 hours/week will be spent in class and 8 hours on reading and assignments.
-Notice that much assignment is done in groups, so please account for the overhead and decreased time flexibility that comes with groupwork.
+**Time management**: This is a 6-unit course, and it is our intention to manage it so that you spend close to 6 hours a week on the course, on average.
+In general, 2.5 hours/week will be spent in class and 3.5 hours on assignments.
 Please feel free to give the course staff feedback on how much time the course is taking for you.

 **Late work policy**: Late work in group assignments will receive feedback but no credit.
 Late work in individual assignments will be accepted with a 10% penalty per day, for up to 3 days.
 Exceptions to this policy will be made only in extraordinary circumstances, almost always involving a family or medical emergency---with your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.
 Accommodations for travel (e.g., for interviews) might be possible if requested at least 3 days in advance.